-The State Banking Commission, which has heretofore been created.
-Commission shall consist of the State Treasurer, who shall serve as an ex officio member thereof, 12-14 members appointed by the Governor, and two members appointed by the General Assembly under G.S.
-120-121, one of whom shall be appointed upon the recommendation of the President of the Senate and one of whom shall be appointed upon the recommendation of the Speaker of the House of Representatives.
-The Governor shall appoint five practical bankers and seven nine persons selected primarily as representatives of the borrowing public.
-The person appointed by the General Assembly upon the recommendation of the President of the Senate shall be a practical banker.
+The State Banking Commission, which has heretofore been created, Commission shall consist of the State Treasurer, who shall serve as an ex officio member thereof, 12-13 members appointed by the Governor, one member appointed by the Lieutenant Governor, and two members appointed by the General Assembly under G.S.
+120-121, one of whom shall be appointed upon the recommendation of the President Pro

+Tempore of the Senate and one of whom shall be appointed upon the recommendation of the Speaker of the House of Representatives.
+The Governor shall appoint five practical bankers and seven eight persons selected primarily as representatives of the borrowing public.
+The person appointed by the Lieutenant Governor shall be a practical banker.
+The person appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate shall be a practical banker.
 The person appointed by the General Assembly upon the recommendation of the Speaker of the House shall be a person selected primarily as a representative of the borrowing public.
 The persons selected primarily as representatives of the borrowing public shall not be employees or directors of any financial institution nor shall they have any interest in any regulated financial institution other than as a result of being a depositor or borrower.
 Under this section, no person shall be considered to have an interest in a financial institution whose interest in any financial institution does not exceed one-half of one percent (1/2 of 1%) of the capital stock of that financial institution.
 These members of the Commission shall be selected so as to fully represent the consumer, industrial, manufacturing, professional, business and farming interests of the State.
 No person shall serve on the Commission for more than two complete consecutive terms.
 As the terms of office of the appointive members of the Commission expire, their successors shall be appointed by the person appointing them, for terms of four years each.
 Any vacancy occurring in the membership of the Commission shall be filled by the appropriate appointing officer for the unexpired term, except that vacancies among members appointed by the General Assembly shall be filled in accordance with G.S.
 120-122.
 The appointed members of the Commission shall receive as compensation for their services the same per diem and expenses as is paid to the members of the Advisory Budget Commission.
 This compensation shall be paid from the fees collected from the examination of banks as provided by law.
 One person selected by the Governor as primarily a representative of the borrowing public may be a director of a financial institution.
 The balance of such members of the Banking Commission shall not be employees or directors of any financial institution nor shall they have any interest in any regulated financial institution other than as a depositor or borrower.
 The public members who may be a director of a financial institution shall not have an interest in any regulated financial institution except as hereinafter provided.